techie-joe/library/github-pages/readme.md

 ## Getting started

-This walktrough will lead you through creating a user site at `[username].github.io`.
+This guide will lead you through on creating your next website.

  > Read [this guide](./quick-start/).